It's never real easy to fix a truck tire, but you can save some time and energy if you have the proper tools and

 If the hole is small you might try drilling the hole first.

 Some will put the T-Probe needle into a drill, to help probe the hole before inserting the tire plug.
 Just make sure you probe the tire, to push the

 steal belts out of the way, so the insert needle doesn't catch a steal belt, which can break the insert needle.

-Ken Tool makes the finest mount/dismount tools, for most truck tires a 37" Kentool T45A Tire Iron, Ken Tool T19A Spoon
+mount/dismount tools in the US, and for most truck tires a 37" Kentool T45A Tire Iron, Ken Tool T19A Spoon

 There are many sizes to choose from Xtra Seal Truck Tire Patches.

 The two most popular sizes can be purchased for $56 for 1 box of 20 patches and 1 box of 10.

 Once you know what size patch to use, you can start preping the tire surface by grinding or removing the grey film or silicon resin that's used by